Local rate from UK Landlines

-Other airports are an option, close to Denholm, such as London City [LCY] airport and Southend Airport [SEN] but as you probably know, the landing costs will probably a lot higher for these more commercially used airfields, so we haven’t included any of these in the above list.
+Other airports are an option, close to Denholm, such as London City [LCY] airport, but as you probably know, the landing costs will probably a lot higher for these more commercially used airfields, so we haven’t included any of these in the above list.

 Please contact the Imports Team for more information

 This is a link to the CAA website about registering an aircraft: http://www.caa.co.uk/default.aspx?catid=122&pageid=131

 If you are looking at importing a light aircraft or helicopter into the UK, for registering here, then please contact a member of our Imports team who should be able to assist you.
 Please feel free to contact a member of our Imports Team, on 0345 309 6360, or email us at: firstname.lastname@example.org.

 Contact us to see if we can help you.

 Why not see if we can help with paying the excise duty to UK Customs

 UK Import Services Limited